koushik-stack/Koushik-s-Introduction-/README.md

 Hi there!
-I'm Koushik, a remote software engineer and a Bachelor student
+I'm Koushik, a remote software engineer and a Bachelor student at University of Sydney Studying Mechatronics Engineering.

 I currently work as a software engineer at @Anthropic, where I help build and improve system level bidder ML models and API  that make Anthropic money .
 Previously, I was at @pengiun.